imagetranslate/overworked-graphic-designer/Readme.md

 - Identify text color
 - Still do OCR if you wish to

 Obviously gathering such a dataset isn't easy.
-But we can obviouly create one.
+But we *can* create one.

-## Diversity of generated data

-We should be able to handle input that has diverse:

-1. Backgrounds
-2. Foregrounds / Text colors
-3. Scripts
-4. Fonts

 ## Something like this
+Each of these were generated
 ![collage](https://i.imgur.com/gYYVovp.png)

 ## Dataset creation

-We can create a common dataset to train models for each of the problems above.

-It should have diverse:
+Dataset should have diverse:

 1. Backgrounds : Gather from Unsplash
 2. Foreground/Text color: Gather from user-generated palletes